Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Prerequisites

 We call a particular subset of density operators classical: density matrix $\rho$ is classical if it is diagonal in a tensor product basis of an $n$-party system \cite{Linden_Mosonyi_Winter_2013}.
 Similarly, any classical distribution can be expressed as a diagonal density matrix on a tensor product basis.
 We call the tensor product basis the computational basis.
-We want to emphasize that there are density operators that are not diagonal on a tensor product basis, so the classical states are a proper subset of all states.
+We want to emphasize that there are density operators that are not diagonal in a tensor-product basis, so the classical states form a proper subset of all states.